11 tested stress-reduction techniques to help you get through the workday

 April 19, 2024

-11 tested techniques to help you overcome workplace stress
+11 tested stress-reduction techniques to help you get through the workday

 Origins of stress

-Stressed out woman at laptopIf you work in B2B marketing, you’re already familiar with where stress comes from: product launches, marketing campaigns, event planning and execution, back-to-back meetings, last-minute changes, and the like.
+Stressed out woman at laptopStress can come from anywere.
+But if you work in B2B marketing, you’re familiar with a particular kind: product launches, marketing campaigns, event planning and execution, back-to-back meetings, last-minute changes, and the like.
 According to Britannica.com, the chemical changes induced by stress are initiated by stimulation of the sympathetic nervous system.

 This “fight-or-flight” system controls involuntary body functions and springs into action during physical or emotional duress.
 You can’t control it any more than you can control your leg when the doctor hits your kneecap with that triangular hammer thingy.